 The NextGen Cup Challenge is an open innovation initiative seeking to identify and commercialize existing and future solutions for the single-use, hot and cold fiber cup system.
-Students, suppliers, entrepreneurs, designers and businesses can join.
-Ideas may also include cup lids, sleeves, straws and consider reuse and alternative delivery systems.
-Awardees are eligible to receive a portion of funding up to $1 million.
-Up to six top ideas can enter our Circular Business Accelerator following the Challenge.
+Students, suppliers, entrepreneurs, designers and businesses were invited to submit their innovative ideas.
+The winners of the Challenge were announced in February, awardees were eligible to receive a portion of funding up to $1 million.